-Pacific Life Re Global Limited ("RGBM") (including its wholly owned and controlled subsidiaries, Pacific Life Re International Limited (RIBM), Pacific Life Re Holdings Limited ("PLRH"), Pacific Life Re Limited ("PLRL") and Pacific Life Re (Australia) Pty Limited ("PLRA")) is a wholly owned subsidiary of Pacific Life Re Holdings LLC ("PLRH LLC"), which is in turn wholly owned by Pacific LifeCorp ("PLC").
+Pacific Life Re Global Limited (RGBM), including its wholly owned and controlled subsidiaries, Pacific Life Re International Limited (RIBM), Pacific Life Re Holdings Limited (PLRH), Pacific Life Re Limited (PLRL) and Pacific Life Re (Australia) Pty Limited (PLRA), is a wholly owned subsidiary of Pacific Life Re Holdings LLC (PLRH LLC), which is in turn wholly owned by Pacific LifeCorp (PLC).
 PLRH LLC is a limited liability company organized under the laws of Delaware.
 PLC is an intermediate Delaware stock holding company.
-PLC is a wholly owned subsidiary of Pacific Mutual Holding Company ("PMHC"), a Nebraska mutual holding company (and ultimate parent of the Company).
+PLC is a wholly owned subsidiary of Pacific Mutual Holding Company (PMHC), a Nebraska mutual holding company (and ultimate parent of the Company).
 Unless the context indicates otherwise, the terms "the Company" or "our" means RGBM and its consolidated subsidiaries.
 The Company provides life reinsurance and life retrocession solutions to its customers.

-RIBM is a reinsurance carrier participating in PMHC's global life reinsurance division (Pacific Life Re, PL Re or the Division).
-During the year, the Division operated through a Division Centre, UnderwriteMe and four business units (BUs or Business Units).
-The BUs were based on geographic location and/or business channel, as follows: Pacific Life Re Europe ("Europe"), Pacific Life Re Asia ("Asia"), Pacific Life Re Australia ("Australia"), Pacific Life Re Retro ("Retro").
-In early 2024, PL Re moved from this geographical-based structure for BUs to a product-based management structure with three lines of business: Protection, Savings & Retirement ("S&R"), and Capital Solutions.
+RGBM and RIBM are reinsurance carriers participating in PMHC's global life reinsurance division (Pacific Life Re, PL Re or the Division).
+In early 2024, PL Re moved from a geographical-based structure to a global product-based management structure with three lines of business: Protection, Savings & Retirement (S&R), and Capital Solutions.

-RGBM was incorporated in Bermuda on 22 November, 2019 and is licensed as a Class E long-term insurer by the Bermuda Monetary Authority ("BMA").
-RIBM is also licensed as a Class E long-term insurer by the BMA and provides reinsurance services, including via its branches which are regulated in the UK, Canada, Singapore and South Korea.
+RGBM was incorporated in Bermuda on 31 March 2020 and is licensed as a Class E long-term insurer by the Bermuda Monetary Authority (BMA).
+RIBM is also licensed as a Class E long-term insurer by the BMA and provides reinsurance services, including via its branches which are regulated in the United Kingdom (UK), Canada, Singapore and South Korea.